allegro/bigflow/docs/project_setup_and_build.md

 In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).

 The BigFlow build command packages your processing code into a Docker image.
-Thanks to this approach, you can create any environment you want for your pipelines.
+Thanks to this approach, you can create any environment you want for your workflows.
 What is more, you don't need to worry about dependencies clashes on the Cloud Composer (Airflow).

-The schema of a BigFlow deployment artifacts looks like this:
+The schema of a BigFlow artifacts looks like this:

 ![BigFlow artifact scheme](./images/bigflow-artifact.png)